Chase the Sun (song): Usage

+"Chase the Sun" is known for its usage in professional darts games.
+It is used by Sky Sports for their coverage of darts in the UK, when it is played in the auditorium during the advert breaks of Sky-owned tournaments, and it has developed a cult following amongst darts fans, who tend to rave and chant during the breaks.
+In 2005, the PDC World Darts Championship approached Planet Funk about using the song to promote the event.
+Although darts was not well-known in Italy at the time, the group quickly agreed to let the PDC use the song, and they have enjoyed hearing the song represent darts competitions since then, so much so that they have become fans of the sport.

 The song was used by CBBC in early 2001 for its continuity links.

-The song is also used by Sky Sports for their coverage of darts in the UK.
-The song is played in the auditorium during the advert breaks of Sky-owned tournaments and it has developed a cult following amongst darts fans, who tend to rave and chant during the breaks.

 The Colorado Avalanche of the National Hockey League uses the song as a goal song when scoring at home.
+England used the song as a goal song during the 2026 FIFA World Cup.